Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ## Compiling dictionary into a switch expression

 Another fun way we can use expression trees is to create a dictionary with a compiled lookup.
-Even though the standard .NET `System.Collections.Generic.Dictionary` is insanely fast on its own, it's possible to outperform it in read operations by around three times.
+Even though the standard .NET `System.Collections.Generic.Dictionary` is insanely fast on its own, it's possible to make its read operations even faster.

 While a typical dictionary implementation may be pretty complicated, a lookup can be represented in a form of a simple switch expression: